pmichaillat/michez-rule/README.md

 + `computeIndicator.m` - Compute minimum indicator
 + `detectRecessions.m` -  Detect recessions with Michez rule

-The computation output is stored in variables in the MATLAB workspace.
+The output from the computations is stored in variables in the MATLAB workspace.
 These variables are then used to produce tables and figures.

 ### Figure production

-Before producing the figures, the main script calls the `formatFigure.m` script to preformat figures and predefine plot properties.
-The plot properties are stored in variables in the MATLAB workspace.
+Before producing the figures, the main script calls the `formatFigure.m` script to preformat figures and predefine figure properties.
+The figure properties are stored in variables in the MATLAB workspace.

 The main script then produces the figures using a collection of scripts: